Skip to contents

 • handle_callback(): no longer accepts decrypted_payload and state_store_values bypass parameters.
 These parameters were only intended for internal use by oauth_module_server()’s async path.
 As they can be misused by direct/custom callers to bypass important security checks, they have been moved to an internal-only helper function (handle_callback_internal()).

 • handle_callback()/refresh_token(): when a token response omits expires_in, a warning is now emitted once per phase (exchange_code / refresh_token) so operators know that proactive token refresh will not trigger.
-Users can now also set a finite default lifetime for such tokens via options(shinyOAuth.default_expires_in = <seconds>) (instead of the default of Inf).
+Users can now also set a finite default lifetime for such tokens via options(shinyOAuth.default_expires_in = <seconds>); when unset, shinyOAuth now falls back to 3600 seconds.

 • get_userinfo() now supports JWT-encoded userinfo responses per OIDC Core, section 5.3.2.
 When the endpoint returns Content-Type: application/jwt, the body is decoded as a JWT.
 Verification is fail-closed: signature verification is always performed against the provider JWKS using the provider’s allowed_algs, alg=none is always rejected, and unparseable headers, non-asymmetric algorithms, or missing issuer/JWKS infrastructure all raise errors. options(shinyOAuth.allow_unsigned_userinfo_jwt = TRUE) permits unsigned JWTs.
 New userinfo_signed_jwt_required property on OAuthProvider (default FALSE) mandates that the userinfo endpoint returns application/jwt content-type which is then subject to the above verification.